As a former, self-described “average pupil” who suffered from dyslexia and ADD, Dominic O’Brien didn’t let these conditions hold him back.

 O’Brien’s inspiration came from seeing Creighton Carvello memorize a deck of cards on a BBC program called Record Breakers.

-Like Tony Buzan, O’Brien is a major innovator in the field of memory techniques and studying his trainings will put anyone interested in memory improvement in good stead.
+Like Tony Buzan, O’Brien is a major innovator in the field of memory techniques.
+Studying his trainings will put anyone interested in memory improvement in good stead.

 As will this FREE Memory Improvement Kit with instructional videos: